 The LeRoy Neiman Center: Facility Features

-Student Union Galleries (SUGs) has a new, 1,000-square-foot student gallery on the first floor of the LeRoy Neiman Center.
-This gallery will provide the student artwork at SAIC a constant street-level presence as well as provide a window into the work SAIC students make.
+Student Intiated Teaching Exhibition (SITE) has a 1,000-square-foot student gallery on the first floor of the LeRoy Neiman Center.
+This gallery provides the student artwork at SAIC a constant street-level presence as well as provides a window into the work SAIC students make.

 SAIC’s new Video Blocks offer a new opportunity for installation of video artwork exclusively in the Leroy Neiman Center.
 The Digital Video Blocks are an innovative tool for artists to create modular, high definition, state-of-the-art visual work that breaks all the expectations of video projection.
 The 25 separate MicroTiles can work together or separately in unlimited configurations and can sit on the floor, hang on the wall, or be built into a structure.
 Applications for exhibition proposals utilizing this exciting technology will be available at the new SUGs Gallery.